Scotia plate: South Scotia Ridge

-The southern edge of the plate is bordered by the Antarctic Plate, forming the South Scotia Ridge, a left-lateral transform boundary sliding at a rate of roughly 7.4–9.5 mm/yr that occupies the southern half of the Antarctic-Scotia plate boundary.
-The relative motion between the Scotia Plate and the Antarctic Plate on the western boundary is 7.5–8.7 mm/yr.
+The southern edge of the plate is bordered by the Antarctic plate, forming the South Scotia Ridge, a left-lateral transform boundary sliding at a rate of roughly 7.4–9.5 mm/yr that occupies the southern half of the Antarctic-Scotia plate boundary.
+The relative motion between the Scotia plate and the Antarctic plate on the western boundary is 7.5–8.7 mm/yr.
 Though the South Scotia Ridge is overall a transform fault, small sections of the ridge are spreading to make up for the somewhat jagged shape of the boundary.

 At the eastern tip of the Antarctic Peninsula, the beginning of South Scotia Ridge, a small and heavily dissected bank degenerates into several outcrops dominated by Paleozoic and Cretaceous rocks.
 A small basin, Powel Basin, separates this cluster from the South Orkney microcontinent composed of Triassic and younger rocks.

-The eastern continuation of the ridge, the Scotia Arc east of the South Sandwich Plate, are the South Sandwich island arc and trench.
+The eastern continuation of the ridge, the Scotia Arc east of the South Sandwich plate, are the South Sandwich island arc and trench.
 This volcanic active island arc has submerged ancestors in Jane and Discovery banks in the southern ridge.

-Shackleton Fracture Zone
+Shackleton fracture zone

-The western edge of the plate is bounded by the Antarctic Plate, forming the Shackleton Fracture Zone and the southern Chile Trench.
+The western edge of the plate is bounded by the Antarctic plate, forming the Shackleton fracture zone and the southern Chile Trench.
 The Southern Chile Trench is a southern extension of the subduction of the Antarctic and Nazca plates below South America.
-Heading south along the ridge, the subduction rate decreases until its remaining oblique motion evolves into the Shackleton Fracture Zone transform boundary.
-The south-western edge of the plate is bounded by the Shetland microplate separating the Shackleton Fracture Zone and the South Scotia Ridge.
+Heading south along the ridge, the subduction rate decreases until its remaining oblique motion evolves into the Shackleton fracture zone transform boundary.
+The south-western edge of the plate is bounded by the Shetland microplate separating the Shackleton fracture zone and the South Scotia Ridge.

-North of South Shetland Islands and along the southern half of the Shackleton Fracture Zone is the remnant of the Phoenix Plate (also known as Drake or Aluk Plate).
-Around 47 Ma the subduction of the Phoenix Plate started as the propagation of the Pacific-Antarctic Ridge continued.
-The last collision between Phoenix ridge segments and the subduction zone was 6.5 Ma and at 3.3 Ma movements had stopped and the remnants of the Phoenix Plate was incorporated into the Antarctic Plate.
-The southern part of the Shackleton Fracture Zone is the former eastern edge of the Phoenix Plate.
+North of South Shetland Islands and along the southern half of the Shackleton fracture zone is the remnant of the Phoenix plate (also known as Drake or Aluk Plate).
+Around 47 Ma the subduction of the Phoenix plate started as the propagation of the Pacific-Antarctic Ridge continued.
+The last collision between Phoenix ridge segments and the subduction zone was 6.5 Ma and at 3.3 Ma movements had stopped and the remnants of the Phoenix plate was incorporated into the Antarctic plate.
+The southern part of the Shackleton fracture zone is the former eastern edge of the Phoenix plate.